Dr. Joseph Ssemakula, principal investigator for ACALISE at the exhibition booth

 He also said that they have coffee grounds, a fertilizer that was researched by their master’s student, Joyce Nababi, and it is from coffee that has been put to waste. ‘‘when you go to a coffee shop, they make brewed coffee and the rest is thrown away.
 For the first time collected by this student and studied to show the presence of all the minerals that are in here and it is very scientific, this is what then farmers need to know, there must be a PhD to interpret this in a local language,’’.
 This now contributes to the cleanness of the city because it will be thrown away as rubbish and garbage collection in cities is very expensive, so this is transformed into fertilizer.

-With a platform where farmers share, interact has them view the way forward to sustainable agricultural development, lasting food security, and better health to be in adopting Organic Agriculture.
+A platform where farmers share, and interact have them view the way forward to sustainable agricultural development, lasting food security, and better health to be in adopting Organic Agriculture.

-“It is important that we have PhDs because this work is done by research because even if you are an organic farmer the ministry needs to know what is in the bio pesticide that can kill fungus, bacteria.
+“It is important that we have PhDs because this work is done by research because even if you are an organic farmer the ministry needs to know what is in the biopesticide that can kill fungus and bacteria.
 That can only be determined in a laboratory.”

-‘‘We need our masters and PhD students, everything from the key facts, objectives, methodology and the results can be explained in one page, because a farmer cannot explain science in a simple way.
-You need a combination of both because the farmer will tell you the problem, take the sample to the lab, then see the presence of the nutrients and then advise because the farmer could fail to use the organic manure with different components, cow dung doesn’t have the same components like chicken droppings because they come from a different cycle,’’ Ssemakula also said.
+‘‘We need our masters and PhD students, everything from the key facts, objectives, methodology, and the results can be explained in one page because a farmer cannot simply explain science.
+You need a combination of both because the farmer will tell you the problem, take the sample to the lab, then see the presence of the nutrients, and then advise because the farmer could fail to use the organic manure with different components, cow dung doesn’t have the same components like chicken droppings.
+After all, they come from a different cycle,’’ Ssemakula also said.

-The result is that Organic Agriculture support systems, such as research, extension and education, as well as related policies are lacking.
-Uganda in particular has a favorable environment for the growth of Organic Agriculture, which already existed among the many small holder farmers who dominate the Ugandan Agricultural sector.
+The result is that Organic Agriculture support systems, such as research, extension, and education, as well as related policies are lacking.
+Uganda in particular has a favorable environment for the growth of Organic Agriculture, which already exists among the many smallholder farmers who dominate the Ugandan Agricultural sector.

 This story is with immense support from ESAFF Uganda through the Agroecology School for Journalists and Communicators.